John W. Davis: Death and legacy

-Davis had been a member of the American Bar Association, the Council on Foreign Relations, the Freemasons, Phi Beta Kappa, and Phi Kappa Psi.
+Davis was a member of the American Bar Association, the Council on Foreign Relations, the Freemasons, Phi Beta Kappa, and Phi Kappa Psi.
 He was a resident of Nassau County, New York, and practiced law in New York City until his death in Charleston, South Carolina, at the age of 81.
 He is interred at Locust Valley Cemetery in Locust Valley, New York.

-The John W. Davis Federal building on West Pike street in Clarksburg, West Virginia, is named after Davis.
+Upon his death, Supreme Court Justice Stanley F. Reed, who was the last holdout in the unanimous Brown decision, said of Davis "his appearances in this Court were in the best tradition of the American Bar".
+The John W. Davis Federal Building on West Pike Street in Clarksburg, West Virginia, is named for him.
 The building housing the Student Health Center at Washington and Lee University is named for him, as is the Law School's appellate advocacy program, and an award for the graduating student with the highest grade point average.

-In the 1991 television film Separate but Equal, a dramatization of the Brown case, Davis was portrayed by the famed actor Burt Lancaster in his final film role.
+In the 1991 television film Separate But Equal, a dramatization of the Brown case, Davis was portrayed by the famed actor Burt Lancaster in his final film role.